-Wellness Works, part of the Dean of Students office, oversees the well-being and mental health of students at Yale-NUS College.
-This includes providing services and resources to manage and reduce stress; and establishing the foundation toward a flourishing self and community.
+The Counselling Centre together with the Wellness unit of the Dean of Students Office oversee the well-being and mental health of students at Yale-NUS College.
+This includes providing services and resources to manage and reduce stress, and establishing the foundation for a community of care.

 Students from Yale-NUS exchange partner institutions do not need to provide TOEFL or IELTS results.
 For reference only, below are the minimum English language proficiency standards for incoming visiting students not currently studying in English:

 Minimum of 7